openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 	}
 ```

-**[mh: maybe change the variable names here, so that they don't give the impression of lining up with the polynomial eq]**
-We'll skip the entire solution, and just reveal that the result will appear in the form of $$ax^{3} + bx^{2} + cx + d$$
+We'll skip the entire solution, and just reveal that the result will appear in the form of $$at^{3} + bt^{2} + ct + d$$
 See the pattern here?
-The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of ~~successive~~**[mh:nested?]** times we ~~changed~~**[mh:mapped?]** using our parameter $t$.
+The highest exponent is the number of successive `ofLerp`s we applied, i.e. the number of times we nested the `lerp` function in itself.

 ##### …And So On
 The general notion in Uni level Calculus is that _you can do anything if you have enough of something_.
 So fittingly, there's a curious little idea in Mathematics which allows us, with enough of these nested control points, to approximate any curve segment we can imagine.
-In the original formulation of that idea (called a _Taylor Series_), we only reach a good approximation if the amount of degrees (successive `lerp`s we applied) is close to infinity.  **[mh: important concept, but feels out of place here.
-I'd either add an example of taylor expansion or ax the section.  coming from optics where we used the small angle approx constantly, my favorite ones are the trig functions]**
+In the original formulation of that idea (called a _Taylor Series_), we only reach a good approximation if the amount of degrees (successive `lerp`s we applied) is close to infinity.

 In Computer Graphics, as you're about to see - 3 is close enough.